GuyFromEkb/rsschool-cv/cv.md

 ## English

-I try to learn English every day.
+I try to learn English.
 I use Duolingo and google translate